-Audit Committee
+Audit and Compensation Committee

 The members of the audit committee are Messrs.
 Anstiss, Hyman and Mazzarino, each of whom is not an interested person and is otherwise independent for purposes of the 1940 Act and Nasdaq's corporate governance regulations.
-Mr. Anstiss currently serves as chairman of the audit committee.
+Since September 2011, Mr. Anstiss has served as chairman of the audit committee.
 Our board of directors has adopted a charter for the audit committee, which is available on our website at http://investor.fdus.com/governance.cfm.

-The audit committee is responsible for approving our independent accountants and recommending them to the board of directors (including a majority of the Independent Directors) for approval and submission to the board of directors for ratification, reviewing with our independent accountants the plans and results of the audit engagement, approving professional services provided by our accountants, reviewing the independence of our independent accountants and reviewing the adequacy of our internal accounting controls.
+The audit committee is responsible for approving our independent accountants and recommending them to the board of directors (including a majority of the independent directors) for approval and submission to the board of directors for ratification, reviewing with our independent accountants the plans and results of the audit engagement, approving professional services provided by our accountants, reviewing the independence of our independent accountants and reviewing the adequacy of our internal accounting controls.